 This guide describes the process of setting up the Amazon Appstore for use with the Unity in-app purchasing (IAP) system.
 This includes establishing the digital records and relationships that are required to interact with the Unity IAPAbbreviation of Unity In App Purchase

 See in Glossary API, setting up an Amazon developer account, and testing and publishing a Unity IAP application.

 As with other platforms, the Amazon store allows for the purchase of virtual goods and managed products.
 These digital products are identified using a string identifier and an additional type to define durability, with choices including subscription (capable of being subscribed to), consumable (capable of being rebought), and non-consumable (capable of being bought once).

-There are cross-store installation issues with publishing to multiple Android IAP stores (e.g. Amazon and Google) simultaneously and shared Android bundle identifiers.
-Please see the page on Cross-store installation issues with Android in-app purchase stores to learn more.
+There are cross-store installation issues with publishing to multiple Android IAP stores (for example, Amazon and Google) simultaneously and shared Android bundle identifiers.
+For more information, refer to Cross-store installation issues with Android in-app purchase stores.

-For non-FireOS Android devices, download and install the Amazon Appstore.
+For Android devices, download and install the Amazon Appstore.